HackedK/IntroBot/README.md

 # IntroBot
-This is discord bot that plays intro music for the specific user.
+This is discord bot that plays assigned intro music for the specific user.
 # Systems
 Node.js v10.16.1
 # Dependencies